anonymous1833/AttnMove/README.md

-# STtransformer
+# AttnMove
-This is the code for submission #7726 in AAAI2020
+This is the code for submission #9808 in AAAI2020

 ## Datasets